Earlopain/FoxTrove/README.md

 The following software is required to get started:
  * Latest version of Docker ([download](https://docs.docker.com/get-docker))
  * Latest version of Docker Compose ([download](https://docs.docker.com/compose/install))
+ * WSL (if on Windows, [installation instructions](https://learn.microsoft.com/windows/wsl/install))
+ All following instructions will assume you are using WSL (including installing `git`).
+Simply open it by searching for `WSL` in the start menu after setting it up.
  * Git ([download](https://git-scm.com/downloads))

-### Windows users

-Install a WSL distribution, enable WSL2, and clone the project inside there.
-Executing docker inside WSL will still work, without directly accessing the host filesystem.
-This will give you a significant performance boost.

 ### Installation

 1. Clone the repo with `git clone https://github.com/Earlopain/FoxTrove.git`.
 1. `cd` into the repo.
-1. `cp .env.sample .env` and fill out the necessary environment variables.
+1. `touch .env`.
+You can overwrite variables defined in `env.default` if necessary.
-1. Build the docker image with `docker compose build`.
+1. Build the docker image with `bin/launch docker build`.
-1. Run `docker compose run --rm foxtrove bin/setup`.
+1. Run `bin/launch docker run --rm foxtrove bin/setup`.
-1. Run `docker compose up`.
+1. Run `bin/launch docker up`.
 The container is now available at `http://localhost:9000`.
 A few config options are mandatory, you will be notified of them when accessing the site.
 See [Configuration](#configuration) on how to set them.

 This project is only meant to run locally on your machine.
 You may host it somewhere and make it accessible to others, but be aware that there are no user accounts or fine grained permissions.
 Everyone can do anyhting.

 ### Development tools

 The compose file contains services to easily run some developments tools:
-* `docker compose run --rm tests`
+* `bin/launch docker run --rm tests`
-* `docker compose run --rm rubocop`
+* `bin/launch docker run --rm rubocop`

 You can pass addition parameters like individual test files or `-a` for rubocop simply by appending it to the command.
 I suggest you make an alias for these.
 You may also run these commands locally, since docker does add a fair bit of startup overhead.